rwieruch/blog_robinwieruch_content/blog/react-remove-item-from-list/index.md

 That's it for using useReducer instead of useState.
 Both state hooks are useful in React, so you should decide based on your needs whether you need a [useReducer or useState hook](/react-usereducer-vs-usestate).

 Last but not least, it may not always be the case that your state is only the list.
-More often you will have a more complex state object and the list is only one property of this object.
+Often you will have a more complex state object and the list is only one property of this object.
 How would you remove an item from this list in the object then?
 Let's go through this example first with React's useState Hook again.
 Let's say next to the list there is a boolean flag to either show or hide the list with a [conditional rendering](/conditional-rendering-react):

 ```javascript{2-5,8,11,15-17,19}
 const App = () => {